Epoxy vs. Polyurea: Why Your Local Climate Demands a Better Floor Coating

 A Deeper Look at the Epoxy vs. Polyurea Comparison

-When you break it down factor by factor, it becomes clear why homeowners are moving away from outdated epoxy and choosing the advanced technology of polyurea for their floors.
+When you break it down factor by factor, it becomes clear why homeowners are moving away from outdated epoxy and choosing polyurea's advanced technology for their floors.

 Durability in Your Specific Climate

 The battle of epoxy vs polyurea is often won or lost based on flexibility.
 In a place like Detroit, winter brings snow, ice, and road salt.
 That salt gets carried into your garage on your car's tires.
-The salt and moisture seep into the pores of a weak coating, and when the temperature drops, it freezes and expands, creating immense pressure that causes the epoxy to pop and crack.
+Salt and moisture seep into the pores of a weak coating, and when the temperature drops, the coating freezes and expands, creating immense pressure that causes the epoxy to pop and crack.
 Our polyurea system is densely packed and non-porous, preventing this intrusion.
 Its flexibility means that even as the concrete beneath shifts and moves with the seasons, the coating stays perfectly intact.
-For homeowners considering a professional garage floor coating near Athens, Alabama, this same flexibility prevents cracks from forming due to the shifting of clay-heavy soil.
+For homeowners considering Alabama, this same flexibility prevents cracks from forming due to the shifting, heavy soil.

 Superior Chemical and Stain Resistance